Updated December 2021 with new camera recommendations.

 Polaroid has started making cameras and film once more, and some of the new film is compatible with vintage Polaroid cameras.
 Fuji Instax is a separate, but also great film format that is wildly popular right now.
 You’ll hear a lot of people call Instax ‘Polaroids’ but they’re ever-so-slightly different versions of essentially the same thing: analogue photos that instantly develop on their own.
 They’re not compatible with each other, so you can’t put Instax film in a Polaroid camera and vise-versa.

-If you’re starting out, the Polaroid Originals OneStep+ is a great place to start in the Polaroid world.
-You can buy it brand new, it has a timer and close-up lens for selfies, can use a smartphone for remote control selfies, and works great.
-You can currently get it directly from Polaroid.
-The OneStep+ uses film that features the classic Polaroid square.
+If you’re starting out, the Polaroid Now+ is a great place to start in the Polaroid world.
+You can buy it brand new, it has a timer and close-up lens for selfies, it can use a smartphone for remote control selfies, and works great.
+The Now+ uses film that features the classic Polaroid square.
 As I recommend below, you’ll want to purchase I-Type Black and White film for it.

 If you want a possibly cheaper, vintage option, the Polaroid OneStep Closeup is a simple 600 type camera that you’ll often stumble across in flea markets, garage sales, and attics.
 You can buy a refurbished one directly from Polaroid Originals, but they’re also all over eBay.
 You’ll need new Polaroid 600 type film for this camera.